Loading your recommendations…

 Take us out to a Bulls game.
 Take us out for some fun.
 Buy us a t-shirt and Cracker Jacks.
 We'll have a great time, and yes, we'll be back.

 Call your friends.
 Tell your mama.
 Do a happy dance.
-Baseball season is here, and there is no sporting event like a game at the Durham Bulls Athletic Park (DBAP).
+Durham Bulls Baseball is back, and there is no sporting event like a game at the Durham Bulls Athletic Park (DBAP).
 Something about this ballpark — the well-kept field in all its green glory, the local beer brewed near home plate, the big snorting bull promising free steak to anyone who hits it, and the energy from the excited crowd decked in blue and burnt orange — makes you feel right at home.

 Whether it’s your first baseball game (and you don’t know the difference between Babe Ruth and Baby Ruth) or your one hundredth, one of the 10,000 seats at the DBAP is calling your name.
 Here’s a guide to help you plan your vacation around a Durham Bulls ballgame.